scipy-conference/scipy_proceedings/papers/ian_henriksen/cython_blas_lapack_api.rst

 If the desired routine isn't a part of one of the existing C interfaces, then it must be called via the Fortran ABI and the name mangling schemes used by different Fortran compilers must be taken into account.
 All of the code needed to do this must also be maintained so that it continues to work with new versions of the different operating systems, compilers, and BLAS and LAPACK libraries.

-A possible solution to this unusually painful problem is to have existing packages allow access to the low-level libraries that they use.
+A possible solution to this unusually painful problem is to have existing Python modules provide access to the low-level libraries that they use.
 NumPy has provided some of this sort of functionality for BLAS and LAPACK by making it so that the locations of the system's BLAS and LAPACK libraries can be found using NumPy's distutils module.
 Cython has also provided a similar sort of functionality by allowing C-level APIs to be exported between Cython modules.
 In fact, the existing machinery in Cython can be used to expose functions and variables from existing libraries.